The hitchhiker's guide to LLVM debugging tools

 grepping it

-With trying to explore what's happening for a subproject/subsection in LLVM, you can also utilize grepping in git without going through the github online gui.
+With trying to explore what's happening for a subproject/subsection in LLVM, you can also utilize grepping in git instead of going through the GitHub online gui.

 git log --grep='WebAssembly' --grep='fold\|DAG' --all-match